sailthru/stolos/scheduler/README.md

-As we have just seen, dependencies can be modeled as directed acyclic multi-graphs.  (acyclic means no cycles - ie no loops.  multi-graph means a it contains many separate graphs).
+As we have just seen, dependencies can be modeled as directed acyclic multi-graphs.  (acyclic means no cycles - ie no loops.  multi-graph contains many separate graphs).
 Situation 2 is the default in this scheduler (`Task_Bi` depends only on `Task_Ai`).